62 Interest Free Days Credit Cards

 How to compare credit cards that offer 62 days interest-free

-Make sure you consider these other features and details when looking at credit cards that offer 62 interest-free days.
+Before you're enticed by the promise of interest-free days, make sure you consider these other features and details when looking at credit cards that offer 62 interest-free days:

 - Purchase rate.
 If you don’t pay off the full balance of your card by the due date on your statement, the purchase rate will apply from the day each transaction was made.
 This means it’s important to always check the standard variable purchase rate for a card before you apply.